BurntSushi/quickcheck/README.md

 to them.
 (I'd like to fix this, but I don't know how.)
 * `Coarbitrary` does not exist in any form in this package.
 I think it's possible; I just haven't gotten around to it yet.
+* The output of `quickcheck` does not include the name of the function it's testing.
+I'm not sure if this is possible or not using reflection (and this is complicated by the fact that everything is generic anyway).
+If not, it might be worth providing something in the public API with the ability to name functions.
+However, this may be moot since using `#[test]` will show the name of the test function.

 Please let me know if I've missed anything else.